Liouvillian solutions for second order linear differential equations with Laurent polynomial coefficient: Introduction

 \begin{definition} The \emph{spectral set} $\mathbb S_{(r,m)}\subset \mathbb M_{(r,m)}$ is the set of monic Laurent polynomials of type $(r,m)$ such that its corresponding Eq. \eqref{eq:general} is Picard-Vessiot integrable (or equivalently, has a Liouvillian solution). \end{definition}

-For the formal definition of the Galois group, Picard-Vessiot integrability, and Kovacic algorithm we refer the readers the original article \cite{Kov86} of J. Kovacic and the appendix of \cite{AB08}.
+For the formal definition of the Galois group, Picard-Vessiot integrability, and Kovacic algorithm we refer the readers the original article \cite{Kov86} of J. Kovacic.
+Nevertheless, we included an appendix with the parts of the algorithm that are relevant for the our results.

 The Picard-Vessiot integrability analysis of Eq. \eqref{eq:general} is done in two steps.
 Theoretically, Kovacic algorithm admits three different cases of integrability.
 However, by means of the D'Alembert transform, we show that, after a two-sheet covering of the Riemann sphere, we can reduce the analysis to the first case.
 This reduces the problem to the existence of a polynomial solution of an attached auxiliary equation.
 To deal with this existence problem, we give an algebraic generalization (Theorem \ref{ThMiaPoly}) of the asymptotic iteration method (AIM) due to Cifti, Hall and Saad \cite{CHS}.
 Here we discover a universal family of differential polynomials in two variables (Table \ref{useries}) that controls the existence of polynomial solutions for second order differential equations with coefficients in arbitrary differential fields. \\

 We arrive to a decomposition of the spectral sets as enumerable union of spectral varieties (Theorems \ref{th:case1}, \ref{th:case2}, \ref{th:case3} and Propositions \ref{th:aim1}, \ref{th:aim2}, \ref{th:aim3}) whose equations can be given explicitly by means of universal polynomials $\Delta_d$ and auxiliary equations (\ref{aux1}, \ref{aux2}, \ref{aux3}).
 These results are summarized in the following: \\